FokkeB/subset36/README.md

 ## ETCS Subset 36 balise encoding and decoding ("balise_codec")

-Encode and decode Eurobalise contents as described in ETCS subset 36 (FFFIS for Eurobalise, v4.0.0, 05/07/2023) By Fokke Bronsema, fokke@bronsema.net, version 9, January 25th, 2026, released under the GNU Lesser General Public License.
+Encode and decode Eurobalise contents as described in ETCS subset 36 (FFFIS for Eurobalise, v4.0.0, 05/07/2023) By Fokke Bronsema, fokke@bronsema.net, version 10 of February 22nd, 2026, released under the GNU Lesser General Public License.

-### Changes since version 8:
+### Changes in this version:
-- Added support for Linux (x86, ARM);
+- Implemented checksum calculation with a lookup-table (50% speedup!), several small bugfixes and optimisations (thanks @Guy and his AI tools);
-- Uses BS::threadpool (see https://github.com/bshoshany/thread-pool);
+- Fixed issue#9 in which not all possible ESB values were explored (thanks @stefanodifrancesco);
-- Improved python module (thanks @ https://github.com/Pierretsc);
+- Added option '-I', to include balise identification in the output (NID_C, NID_BG and N_PIG);
-- Added automatic tests via ctest;
+- Removed empty lines from output when using "-E" option;
-- Many other small changes and bugfixes.
+- Added BOM UTF-8 support and a decent error code when unsupported encoding was used in the input;

 ### Disclaimer
 Use this software at your own risk, the author is not responsible for incorrect en-/decoded messages leading to train related mayhem.
 Even though this software was tested against a few thousand Dutch Eurobalises from different manufacturers, errors may still occur.